qscat/qscat/docs/source/manual/tabs/visualization.rst

 Tab: Visualization
 ******************

-The :guilabel:`Visualization Tab` allows you to generate a custom Graduated Symbology of a selected shoreline change statistic layer.
-It dynamically generates symbology colors and values based on the selected mode of classification, and number of negative and positive classes.
+The :guilabel:`Visualization Tab` allows you to generate a custom graduated symbology of a selected shoreline change statistic layer.
+It dynamically generates symbology class colors, values, and legend based on the selected mode of classification, and number of negative and positive classes.

 .. only:: html